-In the early 80s, Los Sures was one of the poorest neighborhoods in New York City.
-In fact, it had been called the worst ghetto in America.
-Shot in 1984, Diego Echeverria’s film skillfully represents the many challenges this place faced: drugs, gang violence, crime, abandoned real estate, racial tension, single-parent homes, and inadequate local resources.
-At the same time, the documentary also celebrates the vitality of this largely Puerto Rican and Dominican community, showing the strength of their culture, their creativity, and their determination to overcome a sometimes desperate situation.
-Beautifully restored just in time for the 30th anniversary of its original premiere at the New York Film Festival, Los Sures is a piece of New York City history we must not forget.
+Diego Echeverria’s film skillfully represents the challenges residents of the Southside faced: poverty, drugs, gang violence, crime, abandoned real estate, racial tension, single-parent homes, and inadequate local resources.
+The complex portrait also celebrates the vitality of this largely Puerto Rican and Dominican community, showing the strength of their culture, their creativity, and their determination to overcome a desperate situation.
+Beautifully restored for the 30th anniversary premiere at the New York Film Festival, this documentary is an invaluable piece of New York City history.

 “Trenchant and eye-opening.”– The Hollywood Reporter

 “An authenticity that has been captured by no fiction film I’ve ever seen.”– L.A.
 Weekly

 “Both an invaluable record of pre-gentrification Brooklyn and an ode to a community’s resilience.” – BAMcinématek